hyperdimensionalcomputingai/graph-to-hypervectors/README.md

 | Pedro | interests: cooking |
 | Omar/Pedro's edges | Relationship types only; other properties unspecified |

 Names and IDs are stored as metadata.
 Except for Cedar Lab's name in the pattern lesson, they aren't included in the encoded properties.
-No extra facts are invented for Omar or Pedro.
-In particular, Omar's empty property description contributes zero to the path; his standalone node has a null vector, which is excluded from cosine search.
+No extra facts are invented for the added records for Omar or Pedro.
+In particular, Omar's empty property description has a zero contribution to the path query, because his standalone node has a null hypervector, which is excluded from cosine search.

 ## Read and run in this order